-Wheeler Avenue Baptist Church Social Service Center (phone number (713) 747-7101) provides limited forms and amounts of financial assistance and cash grants.
+Wheeler Avenue Baptist Church Social Service Center (phone number (713) 747-7101) provides limited amounts of financial help to pay bills and cash grants.
 Any money is at most once per 12 month period for delinquent mortgage payments or rent as well as overdue light, gas and water bills.

 Interfaith Caring Ministries offers the following programs.
 The federal government funded Emergency Food Shelter Program (EFSP) offers utilities, food, and rent help.
-Homelessness Prevention & Rapid Re-Housing, which is from stimulus funds, pays for moving costs, back rent, and offers services such as debt reduction and credit repair.
-(281) 332-3881.
-Read more.
+Homelessness Prevention & Rapid Re-Housing, which is from government funds, pays for moving costs, back rent, and offers services such as debt reduction and credit repair.
+Dial (281) 332-3881.
+More on Interfaith Ministries in Houston.

-Katy Christian Ministries - Provides assistance with paying for utilities, rent, case/care management, job search/placement, access to the internet for free, and career counseling.
+Katy Christian Ministries - Provides assistance with paying for utilities, rent, as well as profesisuonal case/care management./ Or get job search/placement, access to the internet for free, and career counseling.
 Many other services are run by KCM, such as holiday assistance from Santa’s Sleigh.
 Based at 23232 Kingsland Blvd, Katy, TX 77494.
 Call (281) 391-5261, or read Katy Christian Ministry services.

 Tomball Emergency Assistance Ministries - Clients of this non-profit agency are helped with prescription drugs.
 There is one time, immediate, rent aid, money for cooling bills and utilities, gas, and overnight lodging, on a limited basis.
 Tomball Texas located.
-(281) 351-6700, or the non-profit is at 300 W Main St, Tomball, TX 77375.
+Call (281) 351-6700, or the non-profit is at 300 W Main St, Tomball, TX 77375.

-Bering Omega Community Services only assists those residents that meet HOPWA eligibility, so that are impacted by HIV or AIDs.
+- Bering Omega Community Services only assists those residents that meet HOPWA eligibility, so that are impacted by HIV or AIDs.
 The non-profit is in Houston Texas (phone (713) 529-6071) and offers referrals, residential housing, medical support and rent help to those impacted by AIDs.
 There is also transportation for non-emergency medical needs, known as NEMT.
 Learn more on NEMT services near you.

 HAUL, also know as the Urban League, provides many services as indicated on this page.
 Everything from advice on homebuying to foreclosure counseling and support for families facing eviction is available.
 Low-income families will get help buying a home, information on government loans for repairs, and even free job training or work stuff.
 They also offer employment services from their Economic Empowerment Center and other resources.
 More on Urban League of Houston programs.

 HFB - Houston Food Bank Foundation operates a referral line for the community, and anyone can call.
 Staff will offer information on emergency food pantries and soup kitchens.
 School supplies are offered for educators from Teachers Aid, and there are also free snacks and meals for students.
 Senior citizens in Houston can get free food boxes, and the foundation will also help families apply for benefits such as SNAP food stamps.
 More on food bank foundation programs.

 Harris County Community Services has many low-income programs, free hardship grant money, vouchers and more.
 The office is at 9418 Jensen Dr, Houston, TX 77093.
-Indigent families can access short-term assistance, case management, and help for bills, and the government agency also provides temporary financial assistance for paying for food, shelter, utilities, and groceries.
+Indigent families can access short-term assistance, case management, and help for bills.
+The government agency also provides temporary financial assistance for paying for food, shelter, utilities, and groceries.
 Or get free funeral or cremation services in Houston TX.

-Star of Hope is a charity that offers emergency shelter, information on transitional housing, and solutions for the homeless and poor in Harris County.
+Star of Hope is a charity that offers emergency homeless shelter, information on transitional housing, and solutions for the homeless and poor in Harris County.
 This includes migrants and Spanish speakers.
 On any given days hundreds of men, single parents, and children use the services that are administered.
 Click more Star of Hope.

-Wesley Community Center, Inc., 1410 Lee Street, (713)223-8131.
+Wesley Community Center, Inc help struggling people.
 Apply for rent, cooling and utility bill assistance, or hardship loans for a crisis.
-There is also free credit/budgeting classes, free pro-bono legal services, case/care management, and emergency financial support.
+There is also free credit/budgeting classes, free pro-bono legal services or attorneys, case/care management, and emergency financial support.
 The non-profit is at 1410 Lee St, Houston, TX 77009.
 Phone: (713) 223-8131.